grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

      replacement: "<LABEL-VALUE"
    ```

-   Perform the rewrite dry run to confirm all work well.
+   Perform the rewrite dry run to confirm all works well.

    ```bash
    # Get list of all blocks in the bucket after removing the depuplicate and downsampled blocks.